mongodb/mongo-c-driver/src/libbson/doc/bson_iter_visit_all.rst

 Returns
 -------

-true if visitation was pre-maturely stopped by a callback function.
+true if visitation was prematurely stopped by a callback function.
 Otherwise false.